nauam/Courses/docs/developer/14-file-upload-plugins.md

 A File Upload Plugin is configured globally.
 The default plugin implementation stores received files on the local disk only.

 When a user uploads a file to a Job Option value, or the Job File Upload API is called, the plugin is initialized, and the `uploadFile` method is called.
-QW Control creates an internal record for the file with the SHA hash of the contents, and generates the unique "refid" for the uploaded file.
+Rundeck creates an internal record for the file with the SHA hash of the contents, and generates the unique "refid" for the uploaded file.

 The plugin is expected to "retain" the uploaded file until a state transition occurs.
 The file might be used in an execution, or it might simply be deleted, for example if the execution fails to start due to invalid input, or if a timeout occurs.